UpSumTech/workstation/README.md

     ```shell
     gpg --gen-key # This generates the key for the encryption
-    gpg init sumanmukherjee03@gmail.com # This initiates the password store
+    gpg init <your email> # This initiates the password store
     pass ls # To list the passwords
     ```